ABOUT KENAI RIVERDOG

 A Brief History of Kenai Riverdog

-Meanwhile, it turns out that Kayce still enjoys showing friendly people the beauty of the Upper Kenai River, even without Porter by her side.
-In addition to Porter, Kayce is the single mother of a beautiful toddler named Eva.
+Even without Porter by her side, Kayce still enjoys showing friendly people the beauty of the Upper Kenai River.
+Kayce is also the single mother of a beautiful toddler named Eva.
 By supporting Kenai Riverdog, you are not only taking a relaxing scenic float in one of the most beautiful places on earth, but you are supporting a small business run by a single mother.

 What Trips Do We Offer?